barsoom/devbook/deploy_without_downtime/README.md

       end
     end
     ```
-  * Deploy the migration, as the old app will not have the column name cached.
+  * Deploy the migration, as the old app will no longer have the column name cached.

 * TODO